sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = What happens when I deactivate my account? =
 All plugin settings will be deleted, this includes which extensions were enabled.
-Each extension handles its own options (if any); those settings won't be lost, not even upon re-activation of the extension afterwards.
+Each extension handles its own options (if any); those settings won't be lost, not even upon reactivation of the extension afterwards.

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!
 All known issues are correctly labeled with an identification number.